jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

 However, creating an entirely new assembly for each test suite is a lot of overhead &mdash; both performance and maintenance &mdash; as well as code duplication.

 This is a band-aid fix.
-I wouldn't personally recommend this solution for the reasons mentioned above.
+I wouldn't personally recommend this solution.

 ## Solution B: Serial Execution